Google, IBM, and others team up to hasten data transfers in computers

 Memory, storage, and GPUs will keep getting faster, and OpenCAPI will keep computers ready for those technologies, Brad McCredie, an IBM fellow, said in an interview.

-Graphics processors are now handling demanding applications like virtual reality, artificial intelligence, and complex scientific calculations.
-Also in the wings are superfast technologies like 3D Xpoint, a new type of storage and memory technology that can be 10 times faster than SSDs and 10 times denser than DRAM.
+Graphics processors now handle demanding applications like virtual reality, artificial intelligence, and complex scientific calculations.
+Also in the wings are superfast technologies like 3D Xpoint, a new storage and memory technology that can be ten times faster than SSDs and ten times denser than DRAM.

-Servers and supercomputers will be the first to get OpenCAPI slots.
-The technology could trickle down to PCs in the coming years.
-The first OpenCAPI ports will be on IBM’s Power9 servers, which are due next year.
-Google and Rackspace are also putting the OpenCAPI port on their Zaius Power9 server.
+Servers and supercomputers will be the first to get OpenCAPI slots, but the technology could trickle down to PCs in the coming years.
+The first OpenCAPI ports will be on IBM’s Power9 servers, due next year.
+Google and Rackspace also put the OpenCAPI port on their Zaius Power9 servers.

-AMD, a member of OpenCAPI Consortium, is making its Radeon GPUs compatible with OpenCAPI ports on Power9 servers.
+AMD, a member of the OpenCAPI Consortium, is making its Radeon GPUs compatible with OpenCAPI ports on Power9 servers.
 But don’t expect OpenCAPI immediately in mainstream PCs or servers, most of which run on x86 chips from Intel and AMD.
-AMD, for now, isn’t targeting OpenCAPI at desktops and won’t be putting the ports in x86 servers, a spokesman said.
+A spokesman said that AMD isn’t targeting OpenCAPI at desktops and won’t be putting the ports in x86 servers.

-Top chipmaker Intel isn’t a member of OpenCAPI, which a big disadvantage for the group.
-There are no major issues that should stop Intel from becoming a member, though it would have to make changes to its I/O technologies.
-OpenCAPI is promising, but computers will need many changes to take advantage.
+Top chipmaker Intel isn’t a member of OpenCAPI, which is a big disadvantage for the group.
+No major issues should stop Intel from becoming a member, though it would have to make changes to its I/O technologies.
+OpenCAPI is promising, but computers will need many changes to take advantage of it.
 Motherboards will need to implement specific OpenCAPI slots on motherboards, and components will need to fit in the slot.
-That could add to the cost of making components, most of which are made for PCI-Express.
+That could add to the cost of making components, most of which are for PCI-Express.

 OpenCAPI is an offshoot of the CAPI port developed by IBM, which is already used in its Power servers.
-In the future, there may be bridge products to ensure components made for the PCI-Express plug into the OpenCAPI slot, McCredie said.
+McCredie said bridge products may be developed in the future to ensure components made for the PCI-Express plug into the OpenCAPI slot.

-A second consortium, called Gen-Z, announced a new protocol focused on increasing data transfer speeds, mostly between computers and inside of them when needed.
-The protocol, announced earlier this week, will initially be targeted at servers but could bring fundamental changes to the way computers are built.
+A second consortium, Gen-Z, announced a new protocol focused on increasing data transfer speeds, mostly between computers and inside of them when needed.
+The protocol, announced earlier this week, will initially be targeted at servers but could fundamentally change the way computers are built.
 The consortium boasts big names, including Samsung, Dell, Hewlett-Packard Enterprise, AMD, ARM, and Micron.

-Right now, computers come with memory, storage, and processors in one box.
-But the specification from Gen-Z — which is focused heavily on memory and storage — could potentially decouple all of those units into separate boxes, establishing a peer-to-peer connection between all of them.
+Currently, computers come with memory, storage, and processors in one box.
+But the specification from Gen-Z—which is focused heavily on memory and storage—could potentially decouple all of those units into separate boxes, establishing a peer-to-peer connection between them.

-Gen-Z is also focused on making it easier to add new types of nonvolatile memory like 3D Point, which can be used as memory, storage, or both.
-Many new types of memory technologies under research are also seen as DRAM and SSD replacements.
+Gen-Z is also focused on making adding new types of nonvolatile memory, easier, like 3D Point, which can be used as memory, storage, or both.
+Many new memory technologies under research are also seen as DRAM and SSD replacements.

-Larger pools of storage, memory, and processing technologies can be crammed in the dedicated boxes, and Gen-Z could be particularly useful for server installations.
-Gen-Z is designed to link large pools of memory and storage with processors like CPUs and GPUs in a data center, said Robert Hormuth, vice president and server chief technology officer at Dell EMC.
+The dedicated boxes can accommodate larger pools of storage, memory, and processing technologies, and Gen-Z could be particularly useful for server installations.
+According to Robert Hormuth, vice president and server chief technology officer at Dell EMC, Gen-Z is designed to link large pools of memory and storage with processors like CPUs and GPUs in a data center.

-Having memory, storage, and processing in discrete boxes will benefit applications like the SAP HANA relational database dedicated to in-memory processing.
-Most servers max out at 48TB of DRAM, but a decoupled memory unit will give SAP HANA more RAM to operate.
+Memory, storage, and processing in discrete boxes will benefit applications like the SAP HANA relational database dedicated to in-memory processing.
+Most servers max out at 48TB of DRAM, but a decoupled memory unit will give SAP HANA more RAM.

 READ ALSO :

 But there are challenges.
-The decoupled units need to handshake in real time and work together on protocol support and load balancing.
+The decoupled units must handshake in real time and work together on protocol support and load balancing.
 Those functions have been perfected in today’s servers with integrated memory and storage.

 Gen-Z is generally a point-to-point connector for storage and memory at the rack level, but it can be used inside server racks.
-Gen-Z is not intended to replace existing memory or storage buses in servers, Hormuth said.
+Hormuth said Gen-Z is not intended to replace existing memory or storage buses in servers.
 OpenCAPI and Gen-Z claim their protocols are open for every hardware maker to adopt.
 However, there will be challenges in pushing these interconnects to servers.

-For one, the server market is dominated by x86 chips from Intel, which isn’t a member of either of the new consortia.
-Without support from Intel, the new protocols and interconnects could struggle.
-Intel sells its own networking and fabric technology called OmniPath and sells silicon photonics modules, which use light and lasers to speed up data transfers and connect servers at the rack level.
+For one, the server market is dominated by x86 chips from Intel, which isn’t a member of the new consortia.
+Without support from Intel, the latest protocols and interconnects could struggle.
+Intel sells its own networking and fabric technology called OmniPath and silicon photonics modules, which use light and lasers to speed up data transfers and connect servers at the rack level.

 You might also like